 Regulation of pulmonary blood flow

-- Ventilation-perfusion ratio: the perfusion of the pulmonary circulation can be regulated to match the ventilation of the alveoli in order to optimize gas exchange
+- The pulmonary circulation can be regulated to match the ventilation of the alveoli in order to optimize gas exchange.

 The apical lung segments have higher O2 partial pressures because the perfusion in these lung segments is lower than the ventilation and thus less O2 diffuses from the alveoli into the bloodstream.
 Some microorganisms (e.g, M. tuberculosis) favor apical lung segments due to the higher O2 content.